 The purpose of this study is to find the highest dose of the investigational drug entinostat that can be given safely with the immunotherapy drug pembrolizumab in patients with metastatic non-small cell lung cancer (NSCLC) that has continued to grow despite prior treatment.

 Entinostat is thought to work in at least two ways, including (1) “epigenetic” alterations - changing the expression of particular genes that may affect the growth of cancers and their detection by the immune system, and (2) direct immune effects - blocking cells called myeloid-derived suppressor cells, which suppress the immune system’s response to cancer.

 Pembrolizumab is an immunotherapy medicine that works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Pembrolizumab is already approved to treat melanoma and non-small cell lung cancer when given alone; its use in this study is considered investigational.
+Pembrolizumab is already approved to treat several cancers; its use in this study is considered investigational.